eimirein/designB1/README.md

 7. 🐦 Image is embedded from Twitter;
 8. 💖 Initial image is recommended to be used by default;
 9. ♾ Dynamic components like entries in ranking lists are not limited by amount;
+10. 🖌 All components are coded, you could replace them with svg(s) if needed;

 ...
 To Be Continued ... 🐾💤